Welcome to today's edition of the Rush 24-7 podcast.

 Quote, the alternative in my case is staying home and talking to my girlfriend about feelings.

-Now his girlfriend is Diana Taylor, and they have been boyfriend and girlfriend for many, many moons.
+Now, his girlfriend is Diana Taylor, and they have been boyfriend and girlfriend for many, many moons.

-And the guy said, look, it's either stay home and talk about feelings with my girlfriend, or, and he named her, he said Diana, or go back to work.
+And the guy said, look, it's either stay home and talk about feelings with my girlfriend or, and he named her, he said Diana, or go back to work.

-He said, if that doesn't get you back to work, I don't know what would the alternative in my this is the only thing, the only thing Michael Bloomberg has ever said that even is remotely funny.
+This is the only thing, the only thing Michael Bloomberg has ever said that even is remotely funny.

-Is the owner of the Ravens?
+He's the owner of the Ravens.

 And somebody actually asked him in the press conference, are you prepared to be forced to sell your team?

-And I I sat up, I said, What?
+And I sat up, I said, what?

-I don't really work that hard as owner or have other people to do that, so I'm not going to be a big voice.
+I have other people to do that, so it's not going to be a big voice.

 I can't believe forced to sell his team.

-We have more on this as the program unfolds, but I mean this is just all of this stuff is just getting so far out.
+But this is just, all of this stuff is just getting so far out.

 I still, you know, I mentioned this once before.